SquareBracketAssociates/BuildingApplicationWithSpec2/Chapters/Reuse/Reuse.md

         method ifNotNil: [ api resetSelection ] ].
 ```

-In Spec2 list presenters and friends are exposing a different one exposing the selection of the list itself.
+In Spec, list presenters and friends are exposing a different one exposing the selection of the list itself.
 The design rationale is that a selection is a complex object (multi selection...).
 So we have

 ```
     api whenSelectionChangedDo: [ :selection |